It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 It's about creating false impressions and having you believe things that really are not true.

-The Democrats and the drive-by media have for the longest time been saying that the election in 06 was about getting out of Iraq.
+The Democrats and the drive-by media have, for the longest time, been saying that the election in 06 was about getting out of Iraq.

 And the American people, the will of the American people was expressed in that election.

-We have to get out of a rock.
+We have to get out of Iraq.

-We need to get out of a rock.
+We need to get out of Iraq.

 And even when the truth is shown to be otherwise, you still reject it.